aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-other-files-to-pdf/_index.md

 The XML format used to store structured data.
 There are several ways to convert <abbr title="Extensible Markup Language">XML</abbr> to PDF in Aspose.PDF:

-1. Transform any XML data to HTML using XSLT and convert HTML to PDF as described below
+1. Transform any XML data to HTML using XSLT and convert HTML to PDF as described below.
-1. Generate XML document using Aspose.PDF XSD Schema
+1. Generate XML document using Aspose.PDF XSD Schema.
-1. Use XML document based on XSL-FO standard
+1. Use XML document based on XSL-FO standard.

 {{% alert color="success" %}}
 **Try to convert XML to PDF online**